 There is a fundamental difference to being an investor or being a trader and it is important to understand which set of skills you are trying to develop.
 Whilst it is possible to be a trader and an investor, I would strongly advise focusing on one skill at a time.

-An investor is a person or organisation that puts their money towards an asset (such as company shares, gold, property etc.) with the aim of receiving financial gains over time.
-The financial gains can be either an increase in the capital value over time, or to get a regular income from it…..or both.
+An investor is a person or organisation that puts their money towards an asset (such as company shares, gold, property..) with the aim of receiving financial gain over time.
+The financial gain can be either an increase in the capital value over time or a regular income or both.

 The investor will have undertaken research to understand the asset they are investing in.
 They will have confidence in its long term strength and it’s ability to return them more than their initial contribution.

-There are two different types of investor, an Active Investor or a Passive Investor.
+There are two different types of investor; an Active Investor or a Passive Investor.
 An Active Investor manages their own investments and portfolio and does their own buying and selling.
-A Passive Investor puts their money into a professionally managed portfolio and pays a fee to have it looked after by a manager.
+A Passive Investor puts their money into a professionally managed portfolio and pays a management fee for the service.

 There are a number of different assets available to an investor which all provide their own types of risk and reward.
 Some common ones include:

 An investor needs to understand their GOALS and RISK LEVEL to help them determine the strategy that best suits their needs.

 A trader looks for the short term moves in the stock price with the aim to buy and then sell for a profit.
 (Traders can also sell and then buy for a profit known as shorting).

 Traders will mainly focus on the price and the technical analysis (chart patterns) to try and predict when a price will move in a specific direction.
 Traders are less interested in the fundamentals of the business or asset as they have no real requirements for it’s long term success.